By Amy Medling, founder of PCOS Diva

 Are you ready to take the next step toward taking control of your PCOS?

 This free 32-page guide outlines the most basic issues and solutions for women with PCOS

 There are many ways to treat adrenal fatigue.
 Consult your doctor to eliminate other causes, then work through these steps.

 Adjust your diet

 One of the best ways to treat adrenal fatigue is through dietary changes.
 Pack your diet with nutrient-dense foods like vegetables, fruits, seeds, whole grains, and clean protein.
-Be careful to avoid commonly inflammatory foods like gluten and dairy.
+Be careful to avoid common inflammatory foods like gluten and dairy.
 The PCOS Diva programs and Seasonal Meal Plans each contain menus and recipes that fit the bill.
 You also must reduce or outright cut simple carbs like sugar, processed foods, fried foods, and caffeine.

-A typical adrenal fatigue diet will incorporate all of that, but also fine tune it for proper timing to prevent blood sugar spikes and crashes – preventing hypo and hyperglycemia.
+A typical adrenal fatigue diet will incorporate all of that, but also fine-tune it for proper timing to prevent blood sugar spikes and crashes – preventing hypo and hyperglycemia.

 Adrenal fatigue has been observed to be caused not by intense stress, but continuous, small stressors.
 Once you have chronic stress, even the smallest amounts, you’re more likely to experience adrenal fatigue.
 You can help reduce stress by practicing meditation, doing breathing exercises, keeping your phone and other electronics away, and by doing some exercise including yoga.